 Without prejudice meetings are less common after tribunal proceedings are issued

-simply because by that point you’ve probably left employment and therefore it is more effort to get people together.
+This is simply because , by the time you’ve issued tribunal proceedings, you’ve probably left employment and therefore it’s more effort to get people together.
 However, in some high-value cases it can be beneficial to have a without prejudice meeting even at this late stage.

 Be careful if there is only a verbal agreement to speak without prejudice